The-Grid-Data/Data-Query-Templates/FetchFullDataOfLens/Products/FetchAllDataById/doc.md

 Documentation:
-- Input: Product ID (integer type: String2)
+- Input: Product ID (string type: String2)
 - Output: Full data tree of the product with the given ID.

 Important: